GoogleCloudPlatform/training-data-analyst/courses/fast-and-lean-data-science/README-TF2.1.md

 Please use the above-mentioned script [create-tpu-deep-learning-vm.sh](https://raw.githubusercontent.com/GoogleCloudPlatform/training-data-analyst/master/courses/fast-and-lean-data-science/create-tpu-deep-learning-vm.sh) to create an AI Platform Notebook VM along with a TPU in one go.
-Both your VM and the TPU must have a nightly build of Tensorflow.
+The script ensures that both your VM and the TPU have the same version of Tensorflow.
 Detailed steps:

  * Go to [Google cloud console](https://console.cloud.google.com/), create a new project with billing enabled.
  * Open cloud shell (>_ icon top right) so that you can type shell commands.